ono-midori/ono-midori.github.io/techs/zguide.md

 - The peer application sets the ZMQ_IDENTITY option of its peer socket (DEALER or REQ) before binding or connecting.
 - Usually the peer then connects to the already-bound ROUTER socket.
 But the ROUTER can also connect to the peer.
 - At connection time, the peer socket tells the router socket, “please use this identity for this connection”.
-- If the peer socket doesn’t say that, the router generates its usual arbitrary random identity for the connection.
+- If the peer socket doesn't say that, the router generates its usual arbitrary random identity for the connection.
 - The ROUTER socket now provides this logical address to the application as a prefix identity frame for any messages coming in from that peer.
 - The ROUTER also expects the logical address as the prefix identity frame for any outgoing messages.